Jigyasa2k19/BlazingFire.github.io/events/treasure_hunt.md

 Total points will be accumulated at the end of the game at 6:00PM.
 Participants are supposed to read “Introduction to Bhagavad- Gita” in advance to understand the clues in a better way.
 Each registered participant will be provided the link to the above book.

+### 2. Shastra: On stage Quizzing round
+#### Rules
+Grand Finale: An on-stage competition in team of 3.
+Quizmaster: To be announced soon

 ```